 There are different types of masks:

-- Fabric masks are ineffective, they only filter the largest droplets, and generally let air through.
+- Fabric masks are ineffective, they only filter the largest droplets, and let air through.
 They were only used initially because the country had a shortage of surgical and FFP2 masks.
-They should be left out.
+They should not be used.

-- Surgical masks are better than nothing, but they are no longer enough.
+- Surgical masks are insufficient.
 Not airtight, they only filter air a little.
 Their main role is rather to redirect it, so as not to blow the virus directly towards others.
 While this does indeed reduce infections, it provides much less protection and for a shorter time than FFP2 masks.
-With the Delta and now Omicron variants, which have a very high viral load, they have become insufficient, especially indoors.
+With the Delta and now Omicron variants, which have a very high viral load, they have become obsolete, especially indoors.

-- FFP2 masks must become the new standard.
-They truly filters inhaled and exhaled air, protecting the wearer AND those around them (as long as they have a valve).
-It is easy to wear, can be worn all day, reused (by letting it “dry” for several days between uses or by washing it in a washing machine, and offers very good protection.
+- FFP2 masks are the new standard.
+They truly filter inhaled and exhaled air, protecting the wearer AND those around them (as long as they have a valve).
+It is easy to wear, can be worn all day, reused by letting it “dry” for several days between uses or by washing it in a washing machine, and offers very good protection.

 For more detailed information on masks, please consult this INRS FAQ which, although not completely up to date, is still useful.

 Having to go to work in closed and/or densely frequented premises without widespread use of FFP2 masks is too risky.
 We ask that these be provided free of charge by companies in place of the surgical masks that most companies have been providing until now.

 Hand washing is a good thing no matter what.
-It is a good hygiene measure in general, and reduces exposure to a number of diseases (e. g. gastroenteritis).
+It is a good hygiene measure in general, which reduces exposure to a number of diseases including monkeypox.

-The provision of hand sanitising gel is also not a sufficient or effective measure against Covid-19.
+The provision of hand sanitising gel is therefore not a sufficient or effective measure against Covid-19.